newtheatre/history-project/_shows/17_18/the_effect.md

   - quote: I had so much fun with this show it will stay in my memory forever
     name: Ben Woodford
     submitted: 2017-11-24
+  - quote: Somehow, despite lighting from all four sides, there still managed to be not an ounce of front light...
+    name: Sam Osborne
+    submitted: 2019-06-25

 cast:
 - role: Tristan Frey